yshavit/llm-notes/book/01-Introduction/03-vectors-matrices-tensors.md

 = \textcolor{red}{a \cdot \alpha} + \textcolor{limegreen}{b \cdot \beta} + \textcolor{goldenrod}{c \cdot \gamma}
 $$

 If the two vectors are normalized to have the same magnitude, the dot product specifies how aligned they are: higher values means more aligned.
-(This has a geometric interpretation, but it's not very important for LLMS.
-Just know that higher values mean more similar.)

 ### Matrix multiplication

-In the {dfn}`matrix multiplication` of two matrices $A$ and $B$, each cell is the dot product of the corresponding row from $A$ and the corresponding column from $B$.
+In the {dfn}`matrix multiplication` of two matrices $A$ and $B$, each cell $(i, j)$ is the dot product of the corresponding row $i$ from $A$ and column $j$ from $B$.
+This produces a thorough mixing of the two inputs: every row from $A$ gets combined with every column from $B$.

 $$
 \begin{aligned}